We'n Hushurreni'milh (Mole)

 A few notes about the longer version of the story as told by Della Prince and Jerry James, as it can be a bit difficult to understand without context:

-- Rrak Shou’r Lhugilh / Rrak Shurra Lhughilh (Southwest-Young-Man) is what Kroeber describes as a “culture-hero”.
+- Rrak Shou’r Lhugilh / Rrak Shurra Lhughilh (Southwest-Young-Man; abbreviated as SWYM) is what Kroeber describes as a “culture-hero”.
 He appears in many stories, sometimes saving people or doing heroic things, other times getting in trouble.
 The story of Mole describes how his greed caused the sky to fall.

-- When SWYM says, “Little one fall down!”, he is asking for Indian potatoes to fall (from the sky perhaps?) because he is hungry.
-This works for quite a while, and he shares the potatoes with Mole.
+- When SWYM says, “Little one fall down!”, he is asking for Indian "potatoes", aka Brodiaea coronaria bulbs, to fall (from the sky perhaps?) because he is hungry.
+This works for quite a while, and each time some bulbs fall down, he shares them with Mole.

-- SWYM then gets greedy and demands, “Big one fall down!” but instead of a big Indian potato, the sky falls on them.
+- SWYM then gets greedy and demands, “Big one fall down!” but instead of a big Indian potato, the sky falls down.

 - Mole tries to hold the sky up, but it’s so heavy that it twists his hands to the side.